niu541412/homebrew_old_macos/README.md

 Since Homebrew no longer accepts pull requests for unsupported macOS versions, I am simply sharing these tips here.

+> [!IMPORTANT]
+> Since brew v4.6.4, `brew install` from source must set `HOMEBREW_DEVELOPER=1`, see [Don't allow installing formulae from paths without HOMEBREW_DEVELOPER](https://github.com/Homebrew/brew/pull/20414)

 > [!TIP]
 >
-> 1. **Use Older Compilers:** Sometimes, modern compilers are not compatible with older macOS versions.
-Consider using older versions of gcc or Clang.
+> 1. **Use Other Compilers:** Sometimes, modern codes are not compatible with built-in macOS versions.
+Consider using other compilers, e.g. gcc-14 or llvm_clang.
 > 2. **Patching:** Some formulae might require patching to work correctly on older macOS versions.
 Check the formula's issues or pull requests for patches or create your own if needed.
 > 3. **Dependencies:** Ensure all dependencies are correctly installed.
 Sometimes, manual installation of dependencies is required.
 > 4. **Environment Variables:** Setting environment variables like `SDKROOT`, `MACOSX_DEPLOYMENT_TARGET`, and `CFLAGS` can help in building some formulae.

-> [!IMPORTANT]
-> Since brew v4.6.4, `brew install` from source must set `HOMEBREW_DEVELOPER=1`, see [Don't allow installing formulae from paths without HOMEBREW_DEVELOPER](https://github.com/Homebrew/brew/pull/20414)

 ## Formulae with solution